Regional Barbecue Styles & Ridge Zinfandel Pairings

 There are two focus ingredients in this dish: the relatively mild pork and the taste of vinegar in the sauce.
 This combination calls for a complex wine with good acidity to balance the use of vinegar.
 Our match for the Pulled Pork is our Geyserville vintage.
 The age of the vines at Geyserville contribute amazing complexity to this wine.
 Additionally, the significant amount of Carignane, which gives the wine great acidity, makes this a wonderful pairing.

 Dominant elements of this dish include the beef and the high impact cooking method of mesquite grilling.
 This dish calls for intensity and structure.
-Our choice pairing is the 2017 Lytton Springs.
-This wine shows rich, dark fruits and intense spice, which complements the grilled brisket perfectly.
-The old vine complexity shines in this wine, along with with the small amount of petite sirah which adds to the structure of the wine, helping create a fantastic pairing for this bold dish.
+Our choice pairing is the 2020 San Lorenzo.
+This wine’s full body and rich, dark fruit complements the grilled brisket perfectly.
+The complexity of the old-vine zinfandel shines in the San Lorenzo, along with petite sirah and alicante bouschet, which add structure and tannin, helping create a fantastic pairing for this bold dish.

 California’s signature varietal became the core of the marinade for this Tri-Tip.
 The California Tri-Tip cut was popularized in the 1950’s in Santa Maria, California, where locals rubbed it with a variety of seasonings and roasted it whole over red oak.
 Locals favored Tri-Tip for its full flavor and lower fat content.
 The cut is still often labeled the “Santa Maria steak.”
-We chose Blasi Zinfandel as its pairing partner for this preparation.
+We chose a quintessential Dry Creek Valley Zinfandel, the East Bench, as its pairing partner for this preparation.